rescriptbr/ancestor/website/docs/system-props.md

 ## API

 :::caution
 We don't support all CSS props yet.
-It's still working progress.
+It's still work in progress.
 :::